pebreo/pebreo.github.io/endgame/partX-why.md

 As her breath hitched for the final time, a contented smile graced her lips.
 It wasn't the size of the bank account, but the richness of the life she lived that truly mattered, and that, she knew, was a wealth beyond measure.
 A life brimming with experiences, mistakes, and the unyielding love of a family she fiercely built, one bridge burned and mended at a time.

+## Liza
+Liza clutched the thin envelope, its contents a physical manifestation of the tightrope walk that was her life.
+Rent was due, and the number inside, scrawled in her landlord's impatient hand, felt more like a taunt than a figure.
+This wasn't new territory.
+The constant pressure of bills, the never-ending game of financial Tetris, was the rhythm of her life.

+Tonight, though, the worry gnawed deeper.
+Her daughter, Isha, had a nagging cough, and Liza knew a trip to the clinic loomed.
+The clinic visit itself wasn't the worry, it was the potential prescription, the drugs Isha desperately needed but Maya might not be able to afford.
+This wasn't a binary choice; it was a tangled web of possibilities, each leading down a path fraught with its own brand of stress.

+Exhaling a ragged breath, Liza forced herself to prioritize.
+Isha's health came first.
+Maybe she could call her cousin again, explain the situation, swallow her pride and ask for a loan.
+It was a gamble, but the alternative, the worry knot tightening in her gut, was a path she refused to walk.

+Poverty, Liza thought, wasn't a single blow, but a relentless barrage of small decisions, each one chipping away at your sense of security.
+It wasn't about a lack of intelligence or drive; it was about navigating a system that seemed rigged against you at every turn.
+Yet, despite it all, a sliver of hope remained.
+She had faced these challenges before, and she had found a way.
+This time would be no different.
+Maybe.

 ## What is a rich life?